 Many people love to give or receive a beautiful pair of earrings.
 However, it’s hard to appreciate if the gift causes allergic symptoms.
 So the question is: which earrings for sensitive ears?
-Unfortunately, allergic reaction to earrings is not uncommon, and led the EU to impose a ban on selling nickel jewelry in 2000.
+Unfortunately, allergic reaction to earrings is not uncommon.
+The European Union nearly banned selling nickel jewelry in 2000.
 The reason for this regulation is that nickel tends to be identified as the cause of many earring allergies.
-It also happens to be a popular alloy used in many metal blends involved in the production of jewelry.
+It also works as a popular alloy used in many metal blends involved in the production of jewelry.

 The metal’s durability, long-life and low costs are reasons jewelry makers like to use alloys that include nickel.
 While this might result in a durable, inexpensive set of earrings for many people, those allergic to nickel cannot wear such earrings comfortably.